 If you’ve finished paying off debt

-If you’d prefer to keep your prepayment meter, your supplier must reset it so you're not paying too much.
+If you’d prefer to stay on prepayment, your supplier must reset your meter so you're not paying too much.

 When you might need a credit check or deposit

-Before your supplier installs a normal meter, you might have to have a credit check or pay a deposit.
+Before your supplier installs an old-style credit meter or turns off your smart meter's prepayment setting, you might have to have a credit check or pay a deposit.
 If you’d rather not have a credit check you can ask to pay a deposit instead.

 If your supplier asks for a deposit, it should be for a reasonable amount.
 They should work out what’s reasonable by looking at how much energy households like yours use over 3 months.
 This is usually between £150 and £300, though it could be more.